AAA life insurance review 2020

 With AAA Life Insurance, you can customize your policy with the following riders:

-- Accidental death.
+- Accidental death rider.
 An additional payout goes to your beneficiary if you’re in a fatal accident.

-- Travel accident.
-Your beneficiary receives an additional payment if you should die or become seriously insured in a traffic accident or while traveling as a passenger.
+- Travel accident rider.
+Your beneficiary receives an additional payment if you should die or become seriously injured in a traffic accident or while traveling as a passenger.

 Your premium is determined by your age, health, lifestyle, occupation and hobbies, as well as the length and face amount of your policy.
 The least risky applicants get the best rates.
 Its underwriting considers: